sahupratik30/JavaScript-Fundamentals/README.md

  - Clone it to your system

 ## What next ?
- - Select a topic from the list of topics which to want to learn.
+ - Select a topic from the list of topics which you want to learn.
  <br><br>
 **<p align="center">**Please drop a ⭐, if you find this repository helpful**</p>**